KALEIDOSCOPEIP/DAGNet/README.md

 - `data/config.py`: There's one dictionary variable called `voc_dagnet`, and the key `num_classes` controls the number of classes, while `lr_steps` controls when the learning rate drops according to the iterations.
 - `data/voc0712.py`: The cuple variable `VOC_CLASSES` defines what class names are.
 If there's only one class to detect, **make sure you add a comma after the first string**.

+Note that, if you run into some problems with multi-GPU training, it might probably caused by `torch.nn.DataParallel`.
+You can use `torch.distributed.launch` or `torch.distributed.run` instead and try.

 ## Testing

 Simply run the following code in the console.